 The most expensive loafer (and most magnificent too)

 Thom Browne patent penny loafers

 If you are always on the lookout for the most intricate and intriguing details for your wardrobe, this is the loafer for you.
 Enhancing the patent leather texture on black leather, these longwing shoes are undoubtedly comfortable and stylish.
-They feature punch hole detailing with a slip-on style that are well worth their price.
+They feature punch-hole detailing with a slip-on style that is well worth their price.